-Integr8: Predicting Compatibility of VLSFO fuels
+Integr8: Predicting Compatibility of VLSFO Fuels

 World News

-Integr8: Predicting Compatibility of VLSFO fuels
+Integr8: Predicting Compatibility of VLSFO Fuels

 Compatibility of residual bunker fuels has always been relevant.
 Mixing fuels onboard is often considered bad practice, however it is generally unavoidable.